kongware/ftor/README.md

 Please note that the `List` class is for debugging purposes only.

+## `Promise`s

+Instead of the eager evaluated native `Promise` type with its broadcast behavior ftor implements its on type for handling future values with lazy and unicast behavior.

 ## Reactive Paragidm

 ftor combines functional programming with the reactive paradigm.
 Implementing the `Observable` prototcol is the first step in this direction - more will follow.